mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 everybody else.
 And we have about 80 people.
 And honestly like this, this feels, this feels like the, the right, uh, approach for like our culture and the Attos of the, of Doist itself.
-But, you know, we still want to come like have a system where people can grow and like, you know, mastery for us is very, very critical.
+But, you know, we still want to like have a system where people can grow and like, you know, mastery for us is very, very critical.
 Like personal growth is very critical.
 This is like why we invest.
 Like so much into like these personal Dues and, you know, think about it.
 Like we, like every year we invest